zowe/docs-site/docs/user-guide/ze-profiles.md

 ![Edit a Profile](../images/ze/ZE-edit-ze-profile.gif?raw=true "Edit a Profile")
 <br /><br />

-In addition, you to hide a profile from the explorer tree, and permanently delete a profile.
+In addition, you can hide a profile from the explorer tree, and permanently delete a profile.
 When you delete your profile permanently, the extension erases the profile from the `.zowe` folder.
 To hide or delete a profile, right-click the profile and choose one of the respective options from the list.

 ## Enabling Secure Credential Store with Zowe Explorer